Pure Morning

-"Pure Morning" is the first single from British alternative rock band Placebo's second album, Without You I'm Nothing (1998).
-The single was successful in the United States, reaching number 19 on the Billboard Hot Modern Rock Tracks chart, and it also reached number four on the UK Singles Chart.
-Worldwide, the song reached the top 50 in Australia, Canada, Iceland, Ireland and New Zealand.
-In October 2017, the song was certified silver by the British Phonographic Industry.
+"Pure Morning" is a song by British alternative rock band Placebo, released as the lead single from their second album, Without You I'm Nothing (1998), in August 1998.
+Along with "Nancy Boy", it is Placebo's highest-charting single on the UK Singles Chart, peaking at number four.
+It is their highest charting single in the United States, reaching number 19 on the Billboard Modern Rock Tracks chart.
+Elsewhere, the song reached the top 50 in Australia, Canada, Iceland, Ireland and New Zealand.
+In October 2017, the song was certified silver by the British Phonographic Industry (BPI).

 Writing and recording

 "Pure Morning" was a last-minute addition to Without You I'm Nothing, being recorded as the band prepared B sides for the album in May, under "Nancy Boy" producer Phil Vinall.
 After playing with a guitar loop, they decided to develop it into a full song.
 Brian Molko said the lyrics were written "off the top of my head", so he only noticed their significance after recording.

 Molko said that overall it was "a song about friendship", starting from the situation of "coming down when the rest of the world is waking up", such as when clubgoers get home as the sun rises and everyone else is going to work.
 The feeling of dislocation, "that point you feel like your life is the least sorted ever", would be solved by someone to "slip their arm around you and make slumber easier."

 Molko summed up as "All you really crave is for a friend to put their arms around you and make you feel better.
 That's the pure morning, when that happens."